-Mount Ngongotahā Scenic Reserve Tracks: Walks With Panoramic Views
+Mount Ngongotaha Scenic Reserve Tracks: Explore Stunning Walks with Breathtaking Views

 • Sunrise and sunset are the best times for landscape photography, enhancing the visual experience of the reserve.

-• Wildlife, including native birds like kaka and tui, adds to the natural beauty, making walks more rewarding for nature enthusiasts.
+• Wildlife, including native birds like kaka and tui, adds to the natural beauty, making walks rewarding for nature enthusiasts.

 Location and Access